NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 === Optimisations

+At this point in the project the detection system was running, but it was exceptionally slow.
+Each detection (including image loading) was taking nearly 3 seconds as can be seen in @optimisation-rotate.
+This was not acceptable for real time or even turn based system.
+The issue was found to be rotating the image to find the encoding bits.
+Instead of finding the coordinates of the encoding bits of each circle, the entire image was being rotated and the same coordinates check.
+This was a very expensive operation.
+Changing this to rotate the coordinates and not the image made significant time saves.

+#figure(
+table(
+  columns: (auto, auto, auto,auto),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [],[*Real* (s)],[*User* (s)], [*Sys* (s)],
+  ),
+  [Before],[2.290],[3.089],[1.195],
+  [After],[0.678],[1.374],[1.293],
+),
+caption: ([The time taken for a single detection before and after rotation optimisation.])
+) <optimisation-rotate>

+After chasing down several other instances of entire image operations, the time taken for a single detection was reduced to be mostly unnoticable.
+Providing the python runtime would unfortunately not provide much information here as at this point, the program was just running the detection so a majority of the time was spent on overhead and image loading.

 == Terrain Detection

 As mentioned previously, terrain detection is done using aruco tags.
 The aruco tags are placed on top of the pillars of the terrain so that the corners of the pillar align with the black corners of the tag.

 OpenCV provides methods for performing pose estimation on aruco tags.

+#todo("Explain aruco tags")

 #figure(
   image("images/poseEstimation.png",width:60%),